reactjs/react.dev/content/docs/accessibility.md

 ## Accessible Forms

 ### Labeling
-Every HTML form control, such as `<input>` and `<textarea>`, needs to be labeled accessibly.
+Every HTML form control, such as `<input />` and `<textarea />`, needs to be labeled accessibly.
 We need to provide descriptive labels that are also exposed to screen readers.

 The following resources show us how to do this: